The Fall: A Short Story

 How dare God give this man complete rule over the garden!
 After all, wasn’t it he that led worship before His throne?

 “It was me!”
 He mumbled under his breath.
 “I was the Cherub that worshipped before His throne.
 He didn’t even appreciate me.
 Even with all my beauty and the symphonies of my worship… I am Lucifer!
 I was the highest in rank!
 I was even greater than Michael and Gabriel. ”

-But, then a smile crosses his lips; he can barely contain himself when he sees his in… yes, God created another.
+Then a smile crosses his lips; he can barely contain himself when he sees his in.
+Yes!
+God created another.
 Ha!
 He will have to strike fast.